diego-conti/hlidskjalf/README.md

 The effect of this declaration is to ignore, when `yggdrasill` reads work script output, every row such that either column 6 contains the string Huginn or column 5 matches exactly the string Muninn.
 The corresponding entries will not be inserted into the database.

-## Work script

-The work script is a Magma program that accepts the following parameters:

-* printVersion.
-If set, then the script only prints a string identifying the script version and quits;
-* dataFile.
-Path of a file containing the list of computations to be performed.
-* megabytes.
-Memory limit in MB.
-The script should honour this limit by invoking

-		SetMemoryLimit(StringToInteger(megabytes)*1024*1024)

-The dataFile is a CSV generated by hliðskjálf, containing the list of computatations. ; is used as a separator.
-The first entry in the row is the primary input; the others are the secondary inputs (in the order in which they appear in the schema definition).
-The work script should `load` the file included in `magma/hliðskjálflayer.m` and use the function `WriteComputation` defined therein to print each line of the output.
-The output format is CSV, with ; as a separator, with each row containing both the input and the output of a computation.
-The precise format should respect the schema definition.